odnoklassniki/gelfj/README.md

 GelfAppender supports the following options:

 - **graylogHost**: Graylog2 server where it will send the GELF messages
+- **graylogHostMap**: Mapping betwen regex match of hostname to Graylog2 servers where it will send the GELF messages
 - **graylogPort**: Port on which the Graylog2 server is listening; default 12201 (*optional*)
 - **originHost**: Name of the originating host; defaults to the local hostname (*optional*)
 - **extractStacktrace** (true/false): Add stacktraces to the GELF message; default false (*optional*)
 - **addExtendedInformation** (true/false): Add extended information like Log4j's NDC/MDC; default false (*optional*)
 - **facility**: Facility which to use in the GELF message; default "gelf-java"
+- **messageRateLimit**: Limit number of messages sent by this host per second
+- **messageRateRelaxPeiod**: Limit number of messages is not applied this number of seconds sice appender start.
+Give chance to application to log more when starting up.
+- **maxChunkSize**: GELF chunk maximum size.
+1420 is default

 Logging Handler
 ---------------